christopherkang/QUASAR-Summer19/README.md

 Output: JSON file

 This folder applies a variety of optimizations onto the Trotter gate set.
-These optimizations are described in Khan, et al.
+These optimizations are described in Khan, et al. Put your own optimizations in a folder named `swap` and modify their command line arguments in `testPipelineV2.sh`.

 ### 4ImportOptimizedFermions